 Concerned about buying a guitar online without playing it first?
 You needn’t be.
-Online music instrument retailers like Thomann, Guitar Center and Musician’s Friend offer hassle-free returns as standard, so you can purchase a guitar, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
-Check the specific returns policy for your chosen retailer before you purchase, but most offer between 30-45 days to return an item, as long as it’s in original condition.
+Online music instrument retailers like Thomann, Guitar Center and Sweetwater offer hassle-free returns as standard, so you can purchase a guitar, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
+Check the specific returns policy for your chosen retailer before you purchase.

-How pointy the headstock is is just one of many factors to consider when you're on the trail to find the best guitars for metal.
+How pointy and evil-looking the headstock is is just one of many factors you should consider when hunting down the best metal guitar for you.

-For starters, you're definitely going to need a guitar that offers effortless playability for when it's time to deliver rapid-fire thrash riffs and blazing solos.
-As such, your new guitar needs to be set up for a low action and also offer a comfortable neck.
+For starters, you'll need a guitar that’s built to deliver effortless playability for when it's time to lay down rapid-fire thrash riffs and blazing solos.
+As such, your new guitar needs a low action and a comfortable neck.

-The pickups should be a big consideration, too.
+The pickups installed in the guitar should be a major consideration, too.
 You'll definitely need a high-output bridge humbucker for the tight palm-muted distorted tones that heavy metal demands.
-EMG's active designs have long been the standard pickup of choice, but these days there are plenty of passive options that can capture that level of heft you need.

-Other factors to consider when buying a guitar for metal include the bridge system - would the addition of a Floyd Rose locking tremolo help improve your solos? - should you opt for seven- or eight-strings, or a low-tuned baritone?
-And, of course, there's the aesthetics to think about: exactly how metal are you prepared to go?
+Other factors to consider include the bridge system?
+Should you opt for 7 or 8 strings, or a low-tuned baritone?
+And, of course, you have the aesthetics to think about: exactly how metal are you prepared to go?

-- Check out the 10 best distortion pedals for metal
+- Take your pick from the 10 best distortion pedals for metal

 - Explore the best multi-effects pedals for guitarists